7.00pm to 8.30pm, Thursday 12 March

 Latecomers will be admitted into the gallery.

-Copies of Matthew's book, 'Thinking matter: our quest to understand the brain', will be available for purchase and signing after the talk.
+Copies of Matthew's book, 'The Idea of the Brain: A History', will be available for purchase and signing after the talk.

 The theatre is on the first floor and there is step-free access from the street via lift.